CodeandCoffeeCommunity/.github/profile/README.md

 - Visitor (Start here)

 ### 5. Outsiders
-We do not want these people for the safety of the group and established values of the community.
-Outsiders include non-technical folks with no active intention of learning about code or an active interest in contributing and growing the community.
+We do not want these people for the safety of the group and the established values of the community.
+Outsiders include non-technical folks with no active intention of learning about code or an active interest in contributing to and growing the community.
 - Outsiders
 - Banned